 Next Steps to SWIFT CSCF v2021 Requirements

 The upcoming SWIFT Release’s requirements act as a catalyst for documenting the weaknesses in the structure and standards that underpin many IT systems.
-Often the more extensive the organization and the longer their IT history, the bigger challenges they face when updating their IT systems.
+Often the more extensive the organization and the longer its IT history, the bigger challenges they face when updating its IT systems.

 As a result, organizations should take an approach that requires collaboration and strong leadership across the organization and a constant focus on improving cybersecurity controls to meet new requirements.